attowatt/i2c2midi/README.md

 - There is also a general I2C message used to control parameters of a disting Ex algorithm.
 This message is hijacked for additional parameters of the i2c2midi module.
 E.g. parameter 1 is hardcoded for note duration, parameter 2 for Aftertouch, etc.

+**USB MIDI**

+If needed, USB MIDI can be activated in the firmware by uncommenting `#define USB_MIDI` in the source code.
+All MIDI messages will then be sent to the USB port of the Teensy, as well as the TRS output of the module.
+Please make sure to select `Tools` → `USB Type: Serial + MIDI` when uploading the firmware to the Teensy.

+**Libraries used**

 The firmware uses the [i2c_t3 Library](https://github.com/nox771/i2c_t3) for reading I2C and [Arduino MIDI library](https://github.com/FortySevenEffects/arduino_midi_library/) for sending MIDI.

 ## Schematic